thatmlopsguy/remote-pt/README.md

   self-employed contracts
 * A foreign company, using an intermediary to hire people living in Portugal, but the contract must also be Portuguese, not requiring self-employment.

-### Offers

-Please provide a stable URL which lists all offers that meet the conditions for being listed in this page (or a simple way to filter/locate them).
-Recommendations:

-* Not using an URL or page that seems to be for a specific offer (e.g. `/blog/backend_python_dev`).
-People browsing the list might not feel confident that the offer is still available and up to date
-* Showing clearly when offers were posted
-* Highlight clearly which offers fulfill the criteria for this listing or that all offers do.
-For instance, indicate clearly which offers are remote, etc.

 ## Support